mmckegg/contextdb/README.md

 ```

-### contextDB.generate(params, matcherRefs, callback(err, datasource))
+### contextDB.generate(options, callback(err, datasource))

-Returns a **datasource** (instance of [JSON Context](https://github.com/mmckegg/json-context)) prepopulated with the relevent data as chosen by matchers and params.
+Returns a **datasource** (instance of [JSON Context](https://github.com/mmckegg/json-context)) prepopulated with the relevent data as chosen by matchers and starting data.

 It will recieve live events from the database for all specified matchers until **`datasource.destroy()`** is called.

 Changes pushed in using [`datasource.pushChange`](https://github.com/mmckegg/json-context#datasourcepushchangeobject-changeinfo) will be checked against matchers and if pass, applied to the database.

+Options:

+- **data**: The starting point for the datasource.
+Matchers can use $query to hook into the specified attributes.
-`matcherRefs` is order sensitive as params can refer to the result of another matcher.
+- **matcherRefs**: An array of refs from the matchers specified when creating the contextDB.
+This option is order sensitive as matchers can refer to the result of another matcher.

 ### datasource.emitChangesSince(timestamp)